meadowface/bash-prompt-vcs/README.md

 These are thoughts for later.
 They may or may not be implemented.

 * Maybe hide or abbreviate default branch names like master in git and default in hg to reduce noise in common cases.
-* Upstream ahead/behind status might be worth removing "No network" as a principle.
 * Put different vcs functions into separate files that can be conditionallly sourced?
 * Don't "expose" configuration variables with default values, just have deafult values...